Animal husbandry: Aquaculture

-Aquaculture has been defined as "the farming of aquatic organisms including fish, molluscs, crustaceans and aquatic plants and implies some form of intervention in the rearing process to enhance production, such as regular stocking, feeding, protection from predators, etc. Farming also implies individual or corporate ownership of the stock being cultivated."
-In practice it can take place in the sea or in freshwater, and be extensive or intensive.
-Whole bays, lakes or ponds may be devoted to aquaculture, or the farmed animal may be retained in cages (fish), artificial reefs, racks or strings (shellfish).
+Aquaculture has been defined as "the farming of aquatic organisms, including fish, molluscs, crustaceans, and aquatic plants, and implies some form of intervention in the rearing process to enhance production, such as regular stocking, feeding, protection from predators, etc. Farming also implies individual or corporate ownership of the stock being cultivated."
+In practice, it can take place in the sea or in freshwater, and be extensive or intensive.
+Whole bays, lakes, or ponds may be devoted to aquaculture, or the farmed animal may be retained in cages (fish), artificial reefs, racks, or strings (shellfish).
 Fish and prawns can be cultivated in rice paddies, either arriving naturally or being introduced, and both crops can be harvested together.

-Fish hatcheries provide larval and juvenile fish, crustaceans and shellfish, for use in aquaculture systems.
-When large enough these are transferred to growing-on tanks and sold to fish farms to reach harvest size.
+Fish hatcheries provide larval and juvenile fish, crustaceans, and shellfish for use in aquaculture systems.
+When large enough, these are transferred to growing-on tanks and sold to fish farms for harvest.
 Some species that are commonly raised in hatcheries include shrimps, prawns, salmon, tilapia, oysters and scallops.
-Similar facilities can be used to raise species with conservation needs to be released into the wild, or game fish for restocking waterways.
-Important aspects of husbandry at these early stages include selection of breeding stock, control of water quality and nutrition.
-In the wild, there is a massive amount of mortality at the nursery stage; farmers seek to minimise this while at the same time maximising growth rates.
+Similar facilities can be used to raise species with conservation needs for release into the wild, or game fish for restocking waterways.
+Important aspects of husbandry at these early stages include selection of breeding stock, control of water quality, and nutrition.
+In the wild, there is a high mortality rate at the nursery stage; farmers seek to minimise it while maximising growth rates.